KungfuPancake/longboi/README.md

 # How to get a Longboi

 ## Buying a complete board
-Manufacturing and sales of complete boards is currently being worked on.
-Please check later for details.
+LDO will sell complete boards via various resellers.
+Production is targeted around April - check back later for updates!

 ## PCB + Assembly by JLCPCB
 You can order assembled PCBs from pretty much any fab, although currently only production files tested with JLCPCB are available in [jlcpcb/](https://github.com/KungfuPancake/longboi/tree/main/jlcpcb).